We are happy to announce the following guests attending the 2025 festival. More guests are added as they are confirmed, so check back soon!

 She has developed collective creation projects at the Laboratorio Rivas Cherif of the Centro Dramático Nacional and performed with the Joven Compañía in productions including PLAY OFF!, Punk Rock and Proyecto Homero.
 These productions toured across Spain and marked her debut at the Teatro Calderón in Valladolid.

-Gallego now extends her creative practice into producing, most recently with the Spanish horror feature Stream.
+Gallego now extends her creative practice into producing, most recently with the Spanish horror feature Stream, which is nominated for the Méliès d'Argent.

 Born outside Örebro, Sweden, Malin Dahl is a director, screenwriter, and producer whose work delves into the rawness and discomfort hidden beneath everyday life.